 Rankings & Recognition

 N.C.
-A&T graduates the nation’s largest number of African American engineers at the undergraduate, master's and doctoral levels and psychology undergraduates.
-Through our School of Business and Economics, we are also among the largest producers of African American certified public accountants.
+A&T graduates the nation’s largest number of African American engineers at the undergraduate, master's and doctoral levels as well as the most African American psychology undergraduates.
+Through our College of Business and Economics, we are also among the largest producers of African American certified public accountants.

-True to our heritage, N.C.
+True to its heritage, N.C.
 A&T is home to the largest agricultural school among historically black colleges and is the nation’s second largest producer of minority agricultural graduates.

-In 2008, we were awarded a prestigious National Science Foundation's Engineering Research Center (ERC) grant for biomedical engineering and nano-bio applications research.
+In 2008, the university was awarded a prestigious National Science Foundation's Engineering Research Center grant for biomedical engineering and nano-bio applications research.

 N.C.
-A&T is proud of its 40,000 alumni of record who occupy leadership positions around the world.
-These alumni spread the Aggie tradition throughout the nation, continuing to strive for excellence and to make their mark in society:
+A&T is proud of its 55,000 alumni of record who occupy leadership positions around the world.
+These alumni spread the Aggie tradition throughout the nation, continuing to strive for excellence and to make their mark in society.
+Some of our more prominent alumni include:

 - Rev. Jesse Jackson Sr., civil rights activist